Return to the BUILD

 You can test the LCD Screen the same way as we tested the Processor State Indicator back in Issue 4.
 Connect the LCD Screen Power Lead to the OUT port of the Control Circuit Board, turn the Battery Box to the ON position, then press the S2 button.

-This screen is animated and the lights flash through a programmed pattern:
+This screen is animated and the lights flash through a programmed pattern.
+Make sure you use fresh batteries or this Screen may not fully light up:

 You may have noticed that there is a bit of backlight leaking through around the edge of the LCD Housing in the photo above.
 This can be fixed easily.
 First, I took the entire assembly apart and cut a strip of black electrical tape to the correct length.
 Then I sliced it into thirds lengthwise: